Quantifiers on languages and codensity monads: Duality-theoretic account of the construction

 \section{Duality-theoretic account of the construction}

-Let $S$ be a finite and commutative \kl{semiring} and $(X,M)$ a {\swim}.
+Let $S$ be a finite and commutative \kl{semiring}, and $(X,M)$ a {\swim}.
 As earlier, we denote by $B$ the dual algebra of $X$.
 Further, let $\phi\colon (\kl{\beta}(\Ats), \Ats) \to (X,M)$ be a {\swim} \kl{morphism}.
 We denote by $\intro*\B$ the preimage under $\phi$ of $B$.
 That is, $\B$ is the Boolean algebra, closed under quotients in $\P(\Ats)$, of languages \kl{recognised} by the {\swim} \kl{morphism} $\phi$.

 \AP In Section \ref{sec:S-transduction} we introduced the map $\Dssphi$ as a \kl{recogniser} for the quantified languages obtained from the languages in $\B$.
-Here we prove that $\Dssphi$ is in fact the dual of a certain morphism of Boolean algebras with quotient operations whose image $\intro\Bprime$ is generated as a Boolean algebra closed under quotients by the languages obtained either by quantification of languages from $\B$, or by direct recognition via the composition of $\phi$ with the embedding $\intro{\embz}\colon \kl{\beta}(\As)\to\kl{\beta}(\Ats), \ w\mapsto \wz$.

-In the process, we also show that the actions of $\DssM$ on $\DssX$, given by matrix multiplication in Section~\ref{sec:S-transduction}, arise by duality from the quotient operations on $\Bprime$.

-Finally, we conclude with a Reutenauer-type theorem, showing that the Boolean algebra closed under quotients generated by the languages in $\As$ \kl{recognised} by \kl{length preserving} \kl{morphisms} into $\DssX$ is precisely the Boolean algebra generated by those \kl{recognised} by $X$ directly and those obtained by quantification from languages in $\Ats$ \kl{recognised} by $X$.
+Here we prove, by duality, that $\Dssphi$ is in fact the minimal possible {\swim} recogniser for these quantified languages.
+This will allow us to get a Reutenauer-type theorem for $\DssX$, see Theorem \ref{t:reutenauer}.
+The idea is the following.
+On the language side, we are interested in the Boolean algebra generated by the languages of the form $\Qk(L)$, for $k\in S$ and $L\in\B$.
+This coincides with the Boolean algebra $\QB$ obtained as the preimage of $\wB$, the Boolean algebra of clopens of $\wS X$, under the composite